Skip to content

 So far we’ve looked at how you might assess your options for controlling risk, using the bow tie to analyse how you can control likelihood or the severity of the consequences.

 You may not need to do that bespoke analysis though.
 Many regulatory and accreditation processes build in controls when they require you to demonstrate that you have certain procedures in place.
-You can find many examples of this in health care and education.
+There are examples of this in health care and education.

 Procurement, privacy and prudential standards should all be understood as ways of controlling risk—if you comply with the standard, then the risk of financial waste or corruption, for example, is controlled.
 This is also true for compliance with legislation such as the Climate Change Act and the Modern Slavery Act.

 Moving out of the compliance sphere, we can also find examples of voluntary codes and strategies, where someone’s already done the work to validate their effectiveness in a wide range of situations.
-The Australian Cyber Security Centre’s Essential Eight is an example of that.
+The Australian Cyber Security Centre’s Essential Eight or AS/NZS ISO/IEC 27001- Information security, cybersecurity and privacy protection — Information security management systems — Requirements are examples of that.

 Preventing, correcting and detecting